 Off-grid solar power systems are a lot more involved than a standard grid connect solar power system.
 This is because an off-grid solar power system has to produce enough power to cover both the day and night time power consumption of the property.
 Obviously, the sun isn’t shining 24hrs a day so any power required at night time has to be stored in batteries.

 A Fronius/Selectronic off grid solar power system connected to 20kWh of DCS Lithium Phosphate batteries

-Available solar resource: Is their enough unshaded area for solar panels to provide the required amount of power?
+- Available solar resource: Is there enough unshaded area for solar panels to provide the required amount of power?